A Survey on Assessing the Generalization Envelope of Deep Neural Networks: Predictive Uncertainty, Out-of-distribution and Adversarial Samples: Introduction

-In Section \ref{Sec:Definition} we introduce relevant keywords and the mathematical definitions necessary to explain the detection methods given in Section \ref{Sec:Methods}.
-The related work is captured in Section \ref{Sec:Related}.
-The following Section is divided into the three research categories listed above.
-We list the method's different properties and discuss their similarities and differences in Section \ref{Sec:Discussion}.
+In Section \ref{Sec:Definition} we introduce relevant concepts and the mathematical definitions necessary to explain the detection methods surveyed in Section \ref{Sec:Methods}.
+The related work is described in Section \ref{Sec:Related}.
+We list different properties and discuss similarities and differences across the surveyed fields in Section \ref{Sec:Discussion}.
 Finally we draw our conclusion in Section \ref{Sec:Conclusion}.